polycentric-game/polycentric-web/content/Readme.md

 ### Content Architecture

-For now we simply have a Glossary and a Reading Room sections for content.

-**Glossary:** Create new files, or edit existing ones in the "Glossary" folder **Reading Room:** Add markdown versions of relevant articles, papers, and essays in the "Reading Room" folder to add content here

-Feel free to propose new sections of content.
+Folders create expandable sections of categorized content (files).
+Feel free to propose new sections of content by adding a new folder

+For now we have:
+About - general info about the game
+Roles - roles and role groups for playing the game Sessions - for sharing data around individual sessions